Healing Hashimoto’s Hypothyroidism in Portland is my passion. I’m Dr. Jolene Brighten and this is is a true story you may find close to home…

 Note: We only test for this when there are symptoms.

-While noble was the approach to decimate every organism living in her gut (antibiotics and Low FODMAP diet), it was the opposite of what Maddie needed.
+The approach to decimate every organism living in her gut (antibiotics and Low FODMAP diet) was noble.
+But it was the opposite of what Maddie needed.

-She needed to have her gut motility supported, her microbiome restored and a good dose of healing herbs and foods to get her gut back on track.
-We started with healing her gut, reintroducing foods and getting her a sense of normalcy after being “the freak who brought her food everywhere for 2 years,” as she put it.
+She needed her gut motility supported, her microbiome restored and a good dose of healing herbs to get back on track.
+We started with healing her gut, reintroducing foods and getting her a sense of normalcy.
+Important after being “the freak who brought her food everywhere for 2 years,” as she put it.

 She continued the Gut Rebuild for an additional 6 weeks.